BertvanderVeen/GLM-workshop/README.md

 <!--
 notes:
-1) les time needed for r coding / recap and introduction
+1) les time needed for r coding / recap and introduction.
+The first exerise needs more time for the redistribution of data and a slow start
 2) redistributing the data requires a lot of time; I should put the "save" command directly in the exercise 1
 3) "curve" function is a bit unclear, needs further explanation what the exercise uses it for.
+4) "subset" needs to be mentioned in the exercise 1 for knowing how to compare the groups with a t test
+5) 2 10 minute breaks better than 1 15 minute break
 -->